 GML (Convergence Monitoring)

-Developed specifically for geotechnical convergence monitoring, the GML (Geotech Monitoring LiDAR) system is GroundProbe’s industry-disrupting underground monitoring solution.
-Capable of detecting rock and ground support movement with sub-millimetre accuracy, the GML offers a range of unprecedented features and benefits for underground monitoring.
+The GML – together with its Convergence Monitoring Module – is GroundProbe’s industry-disrupting underground monitoring solution.
+Capable of detecting rock and ground support movement with submillimetre accuracy, the GML offers a range of unprecedented features and benefits for underground monitoring.

-Offering world-class alarming capabilities, users can set a range of alarm parameters that are networked, stackable and accurate.
-Dedicated and specifically developed for monitoring, alarms can be set on convergence, coherence, amplitude, velocity, inverse velocity, and our patented velocity ratio, allowing the user to correlate data to identify trends.
-They all trigger on any device, anywhere in the world, in real-time.
+Users can set a range of alarm parameters that are networked, stackable and accurate.
+Specifically developed for monitoring, alarms can be set on convergence, coherence, amplitude, velocity, inverse velocity, and our patented velocity ratio, allowing the user to correlate data to identify trends.
+They trigger on any device, anywhere in the world, in real-time.

-With large scan area coverage of 360° in azimuth and 270° in elevation, the GML is perfectly suited to be deployed in any work area.
-With an all-encompassing horizontal movement, the GML can effortlessly monitor the breadth of a crusher chamber or long sections of wall, while its elevation angles ensure the floor of a drive and its backs or roof above can be monitored without difficulty.
+With 360° x 270° coverage, the GML is perfectly suited to be deployed in any work area.
+Its all-encompassing horizontal movement can effortlessly monitor the breadth of a crusher chamber or long sections of wall, while its elevation angles ensure the floor of a drive and its backs or roof above can be monitored without difficulty.
 The scan area is completely customisable, so smaller targeted scans can be delivered according to user needs, faster.

-With near real-time automated data, interference from mesh and other mining infrastructure is all but eliminated.
-Unlike interferometric-based underground radar technology, the GML sees between the mesh and metal reinforcement of an underground shaft, allowing more areas to be scanned more precisely.
+With near real-time automated data filtering, interference from mesh and other mining infrastructure is all but eliminated.
+Unlike interferometric-based underground radar technology, the GML sees between the mesh and metal reinforcement, eliminating noise which might otherwise obscure the real deformation occurring behind.

 Product features and videos